 Drug Driven Robberies Prompt New Task Force

 Overwhelmed by a startling increase in violent crimes and associated deaths in the greater Pittsburgh area, federal law enforcement has decided to take action.
-The FBI is putting a new task force into effect to pursue enforcement against violent criminal activities in Allegheny and Beaver counties – especially those involving drug-driven armed robberies.
+The FBI is putting a new task force into effect to pursue enforcement against violent criminal activities in Allegheny County and Beaver County – especially those involving drug-driven armed robberies.
 If you’re facing robbery charges, you need the legal advocacy provided by an experienced Pittsburgh robbery lawyer.

 Regardless of the circumstances or nature of your robbery charge, Worgul, Sarna & Ness, Criminal Defense Attorneys can put together an effective defense to fight for the best possible outcome on your behalf.
 Call us today at (412) 281-2146 to schedule a free consultation.